Learn how bead blasting creates smooth satin finishes on metal parts with step-by-step tips and expert surface preparation techniques.

 - Aerospace and defense: Refining precision parts.

-- Load the part into the cabinet, seal it, and switch on the compressor.
+- cURL Too many subrequests., seal it, and switch on the compressor.

 - Aim the nozzle and trigger the bead media to blast across the surface.